Bhabanipur, West Bengal Assembly constituency: 2016

-Bye-election, 2011
+2011 by-election

-The bypoll to the Bhowanipore seat was necessitated after sitting MLA of Trinamool Congress Subrata Bakshi resigned to make way for the Chief Minister Mamata Banerjee to contest.
-She had not contested the state assembly elections earlier.
+The bypoll to the Bhawanipore seat was necessitated after sitting MLA of Trinamool Congress Subrata Bakshi resigned to make way for the Chief Minister Mamata Banerjee to contest.
 She had to become a member of the state assembly within six months of her assuming office as Chief Minister as per the rules of the Constitution of India.